-8. Fodor's Rejection of Natural Selection in Neo-Darwinism
+9. Fodor's Rejection of Natural Selection in Neo-Darwinism

-In a series of articles and in his book with Piatelli-Palmarini, What Darwin Got Wrong, Fodor argues that neo-Darwinian theory fails because it relies on the principle of natural selection, which is fatally flawed: the principle assumes that nature acts from intentions.
-In their book, Fodor and Piatelli-Palmarini maintain that recent biological research and theory deploy other mechanisms that can account for evolution without appeal to natural selection.
+Fodor argues that neo-Darwinian theory fails because it relies on the principle of natural selection, which is fatally flawed: the principle assumes that nature acts from intentions.
+In their book, What Darwin Got Wrong, Fodor and Piatelli-Palmarini maintain that recent biological research and theory deploy other mechanisms that can account for evolution without appeal to natural selection.
 The crux of their argument against natural selection-really Fodor's argument-can be briefly laid out.
 They assert that any trait assumed to have been selected for has other linked traits that come along with it-"free-riders"; for nature to select only one of the linked traits is to assume that nature can discriminate, can form intentions to choose one and not the other, which, of course, it cannot do.
 When the dog breeder selects, for example, German shepherds for a certain coat color and skull shape, he or she unintentionally also selects for hip dysplasia (which shepherds notoriously suffer from).
 However, the breeder's intention is clear: selection for the one set of traits and not the other.
 But nature cannot make comparable discriminations.
-To use Fodor and Piatelli-Palmarini's example: What justifies the claim that nature has selected hearts to pump blood and not for hearts to make pumping sounds, a necessarily linked trait?
-The authors claim that such attribution can only be justified by assuming nature has intentions-she intends to select only for pumping ability; but since nature does not have intentions and supposed selected traits will always have free-riders, the appeal to natural selection can never be justified.
+To use Fodor and Piatelli-Palmarini's mildly ludicrous example: What justifies the claim that nature has selected hearts to pump blood and not for hearts to